OpenNebula/docs/source/integration/system_interfaces/python.rst

       }
     }, 1)

-GenerateDS creates members from most returned parameters, however, some elements in the XSD are marked as anyType and GenerateDS cannot generate members automatically, TEMPLATE and USER_TEMPLATE are the common ones.
+generateDS creates members from most returned parameters, however, some elements in the XSD are marked as anyType and generateDS cannot generate members automatically, TEMPLATE and USER_TEMPLATE are the common ones.
 Pyone will allow accessing its contents as a plain python dictionary.

 .. code:: python